Azure/Mission-Critical/docs/design-methodology/Networking.md

     - It is not possible to enable network policy on an existing AKS cluster.

 The delivery of network policies is consistent regardless of whether Azure or Calico is used.
-  - Calico provides a [richer feature set](https://docs.microsoft.com/azure/aks/use-network-policies#differences-between-azure-and-calico-policies-and-their-capabilities), including support for windows-nodes.
+  - Calico provides a [richer feature set](https://docs.microsoft.com/azure/aks/use-network-policies#differences-between-azure-and-calico-policies-and-their-capabilities), including support for windows-nodes and supports Azure CNI as well as Kubenet.
   - Calico introduces another party within the support ecosystem; either Calico community or paid support.
     - 1st-party Azure support is provided for Azure network policies.

-> Network Policy is a Kubernetes specification that defines access policies for communication between Pods.
+    > **Note!** Network Policy is a Kubernetes specification that defines access policies for communication between Pods.
 Using Network Policies, an ordered set of rules can be defined to control how traffic is sent/received, and applied to a collection of pods that match one or more label selectors.

 - AKS supports the creation of different node pools to separate different workloads using nodes with different hardware and software characteristics, such as nodes with and without GPU capabilities.
   - Using node pools does not provide any network-level isolation.
   - All node pools must reside within the same virtual network and separating node pools in different subnets is [currently in preview](https://github.com/Azure/AKS/issues/1338).
-    - NSGs at the subnet can be applied to implement micro-segmentation between node pools.
+    - NSGs can be applied at the subnet-level to implement micro-segmentation between node pools.

 ### Design Recommendations